NavpreetDevpuri/Mindshap/README.md

 So, now a question arises that What, when and how a incident must happen to a child to result into a fruitful mindset ?

-# Want to share something then just open a issue.
+# Want to share something then just open an issue.